- Hourly / - BiWeekly /

 A Casework Associate Lead Correctional is the lead level of work providing direct services and benefits management to inmates or offenders.
 Employees in this classification ensure that individuals who are incarcerated will receive appropriate aftercare, prerelease planning and access to entitlement services upon release to the community.
 Employees in this classification assign, review and approve the work of and train lower-level Casework Associates Correctional.

-Employees receive general supervision from a licensed social worker.
+Employees in this classification receive general supervision from a higher level licensed Social Worker.
 Employees in this class may be required to work evenings and on weekends and may be assigned to provide on-call coverage.
 Work is performed in correctional institutions, detention facilities and other correctional settings.
 Employees may be required to deal with potentially hazardous situations.

 Assigns, reviews and approves the work of lower-level Casework Associates Correctional;